Key Takeaways

 Partnering for Success: Finding Initial Capital for Your Company

-• There is no minimum capital amount requirement, however, the initial capital amount should be able to cover the initial operating costs and expenses for the Taiwan company.
+- There is no general minimum capital amount requirement, however, the initial capital amount should be able to cover the initial operating costs and expenses for the Taiwan company.

-• If your Taiwanese company is subject to a special license, the capital might need to meet a certain amount specified in the related regulations.
+- If your Taiwan company is subject to a special license, the capital may need to meet a specific amount set out in the relevant regulations.

 Navigating Tax and Invoices: Insights for Companies